 I have a problem with my application for planning permission - can the Ombudsman help me?

 But sometimes something happens which cannot be remedied by an appeal to the Planning Inspectorate and it would not be reasonable for you to be expected to pursue an appeal.
-In such cases the Ombudsman has discretion to consider whether to investigate your complaint.
+In such cases we have discretion to consider whether to investigate your complaint.

-Every case is different and it is not possible to give a specific list of the type of cases the Ombudsman can investigate.
-Generally, though, the key factor is whether you have been affected by a decision where you have or had a right of appeal capable of putting things right for you – if you have, the Ombudsman will generally not be able to help you.
+Every case is different and it is not possible to give a specific list of the type of cases we can investigate.
+Generally, though, the key factor is whether you have been affected by a decision where you have or had a right of appeal capable of putting things right for you – if you have, we will generally not be able to help you.

 This includes cases where you think the council has behaved unreasonably; any appeal costs you have incurred which you think were avoidable can be the subject of a claim to the Planning Inspectorate at the time of your appeal.